Sudan PM talks of peace on maiden trip to Darfur - Journal du Cameroun

 The military generals who had initially seized power in the aftermath of Bashir’s fall and arrested him have refused to deliver the ousted president to The Hague.

-Sudan’s current transitional authorities would need to ratify the ICC’s Rome Statute to allow for the transfer of Bashir to the court.
+The ICC probe into Sudan was mandated by the UN and Sudan’s current transitional authorities have so far refused to meet their obligation as a UN member to transfer Bashir to the court.

-Bashir, who is being held in a Khartoum prison, is facing trial on corruption charges.
+Bashir, who is being held in a Khartoum prison, is facing trial in Sudan on corruption charges.

 He ruled Sudan for three decades after seizing power in an Islamist-backed coup in 1989.